-Noted above, water and sewer infrastructure will be a very important part of the development of the Ayer Road corridor.
+Noted above, water and sewer infrastructure will be a very important part of the development of the Ayer Road district.
 But having such infrastructure "on line" before a regulatory framework is in place is not wise.
 However, that does not mean that planning for such infrastructure cannot begin in tandem with the other steps in the plan.
-In fact, it makes sense to initiate discussions and research related to bringing water and sewer to the corridor as soon as possible.
+In fact, it makes sense to initiate discussions and research related to bringing water and sewer to the district as soon as possible.
 Perhaps this can be subsumed under the auspices of a newly formed Economic Development Commission or an Ayer Road Development Study Group.
 As noted above, this effort must be coordinated with the planning and engineering of the Ayer Road TIP project currently underway.
+The most feasible way to address the need for water and sewer infrastructure is to connect to the Devens system.
+Complicating any negotiations for this option is the ongoing Devens Chapter 498 process.